 Some things to keep in mind as you’re planning a day there: 1) There are beach rules, including no pets, coolers, or outside food.
 2) Bay Bridge traffic.
 Chances are, you’re going to hit it on a summer weekend, especially as you’re driving home on a Sunday.
 But when you’re relaxed and full of crabs after a great beach day, you may not even care.

 Kentmorr Restaurant and Crab House is located at 910 Kentmorr Road in Stevensville, MD.
-It’s open daily 11:30am – 9pm.
+It’s Sunday – Thursday, 12-8pm, and Friday – Saturday, 12-9pm.
 You can make a reservation online or by calling 410.643.6623, or you can just put your name on the list when you get there and have fun on the beach while you wait.
+(Update: Beach reservations are now also required on weekends for Dirty Dave’ s Tiki Bar, the beach area at Kentmorr, so be sure to book ahead!)

 The National Museum of African American History & Culture is easily one of the most remarkable and powerful attractions DC has received in recent years.
 Since it opened last September, timed entry passes to visit have been some of the most sought after tickets in town.
 It was number one on my Top 16 of 2016.
 It’s been lauded as a must-see by many reputable sources.